-Philadelphia is an appropriate location for the SHOT Annual Meeting.
+Philadelphia was an appropriate location for the SHOT Annual Meeting 2017.
 The region is home to an active community of historians of science, technology and medicine.
 It offers a vibrant cultural and intellectual life as well as outstanding museums, galleries, theaters and restaurants.
 Philadelphians called their city “the workshop of the world” in the nineteenth century, a legacy to which scores of historical industrial sites attest.
 The city also houses some of the New World’s oldest learned institutions, such as the American Philosophical Society and the University of Pennsylvania.
 These institutions, and others established later in the area, have collected books, manuscripts and other historical artifacts since the eighteenth century, and their collections now span most of the world and reach back to the thirteenth century.

 Tour Philadelphia’s 19th-century municipal waterworks on the bank of the Schuylkill River.
 Operational from 1812 to 1909, the Fairmount Water Works became a National Historic Landmark for its Classical Revival architectural design and for its innovative engineering, including using steam engines, waterwheels, and then turbines to pump water up the hill on which the Philadelphia Museum of Art currently sits for gravity distribution across the city.

 The tour can be found on the online registration form.
 In case you have already registered but still would like to join, please send a mail to SHOT secretariat.